 G41 or G42 is specified immediately after positioning (G00) or linear interpolation (G01).
 Tool-diameter offset cannot be started with circular interpolation (G02 or G03).
-Also, compensation on this machine is performed only for the X-Y plane, and so G17 (setting of the X-Y plane) is specified before G00 or G01.
+Also, compensation is performed only for the X-Y plane, and so G17 (setting of the X-Y plane) is specified before G00 or G01.